mreider/simple-app-injection/README.md

-# simple-app-injection
-A simple way of injecting Dynatrace code modules into pods

-# WORK IN PROGRESS - NONFUNCTIONAL
+# NOTE: this is NOT the supported way of instrumenting pods with Dynatrace.

 # Getting started